Best Office Chair for Back Pain 2023

 If back pain is something you’re currently wrestling with, then you’re going to love our latest roundup review.

-We’ve scoured the internet, taking a close look at the best chairs on the market today, on a quest to find the best office chair for back pain.
+We’ve scoured the internet, looking closely at the best chairs on the market today, on a quest to find the best office chair for back pain.
 It was a tough, complicated search, but it bore fruit.
 We have found and declared a winner, as you can see from the table below.
-But... we didn't stop there.
-We've extended our roundup to include five more runners-up and five editor's choices, to make sure you'll find just the right chair for your back
+But… we didn’t stop there.
+We’ve extended our roundup to include more recommendations to ensure you find the right chair for your back

 4.6